FaceFTW/faceftw.github.io/src/assets/markdown/0003-PerlParsing.md

 _Pardon the glitchy drawing, I can confirm this is an issue with the terminal recorder I used and not what it looks like._

 Thanks for reading!
-Stay tuned for the next post where I might do something even more complicated and maybe even more ridiculous.
+Stay tuned in like 3 months for the next post where I might do something even more complicated and maybe even more ridiculous.